Foreign Policy and Defense

 Embracing Our Allies, Isolating Our Enemies

 This is a time of global unrest.
-We have seenthe end of the war in Iraq and the ending of the war in Afghanistan; the anti-government uprisings and revolutions of the so-called Arab Spring; the ongoing civil war in Syria; the ever-present threat of a nuclear crisis in North Korea; the possibility that Iran produces a nuclear weapon; and the return to the Ukraine of certain Cold War ghosts.
+We have seen the end of the war in Iraq and the ending of the war in Afghanistan; the anti-government uprisings and revolutions of the so-called Arab Spring; the ongoing civil war in Syria; the ever-present threat of a nuclear crisis in North Korea; the ambitions of Iran to become a nuclear state; and continued sporadic aggression from Russia.

 Our Partnership With Israel

-Israel is a friend and an ally to the United States, and its legitimate security needs are critically important.
+Israel is the strongest friend in the region and a critical ally to the United States, and its legitimate security needs are critically important.
 As chaos in the region has increased, so has peril for Israel, seemingly at every border.
 I have visited the region many times, and I remain hopeful that lasting peace can be achieved among Israel and its neighbors through continued engagement and dialogue.
 While these negotiations have at times been halting, I remain convinced that peace is attainable.

 Staying True to Our Values